Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

 For this project it works a little differently.
-There is only one migration and one rollback method, so there are no migrations files which are executed in succession, but one file which will create the current status of the API.
+There is only one migration and one rollback method, so there are no migrations files which are executed in succession, but one file which will create the current status of the db.
 How it works in detail is described in the following paragraphs.
 ##### 2.5.1.1 Creating migration functionality

 1) Create a method for the manipulation of the db which shall be made e.g. for creating a